ElektraInitiative/libelektra/src/plugins/spec/README.md

 The matching of the spec (globbing) keys to the keys in the other namespaces is based on `elektraKeyGlob()`, which in turn is based on the well known `fnmatch(3)`.
 However, there is special handling for array specifications (`#`) and wildcard specifications (`_`).

+### Default Values

+If a spec key has the metakey `default` set and the key does not exist in other namespaces, we create a key in the `default:/` namespace.
+This key has the `default` value as its value.
+We also copy over metadata as always.

 ### Array Specifications

 Keys which contain a part that is exactly `#` (e.g. `my/#/key` or `my/#`) are called array specifications.
 These keys are instantiated in order to support `default` values.
-If the key does not exist and `default` is specified in the spec namespace, the key is created under the `default` namespace.
+If the key does not exist and `default` is specified in the spec namespace, the key is created in the `default` namespace.
 We also lookup the array size (defined by the `array` metakey) using a cascading `ksLookup`.
 This only looks at non-spec namespaces, if we don't find an array size their, we check the array parent in the spec namespace.
 If we still have no array size, the array is deemed to be empty.
 For empty arrays, we will simply validate that they are indeed empty.

 ### Wildcard Specifications

 Keys which contain a part that is exactly `_` (e.g. `my/_/key` or `my/_`) are called wildcard specifications.
 It would be nice to have an "instantiation" procedure for `_` similar to the one for arrays.
 However, this is not possible with the current implementation, since there is no way of knowing in advance, which keys matching the globbing expression may be requested via `ksLookup`.

 Instead `_` is simply treated like `*` during matching.
 Afterwards we check that no array elements were matched.

 ## Specification and Validation

 The basic functionality of the plugin is to just copy (using `keyCopyMeta()` so we don't waste memory) the metadata of spec keys to all matching (as described above) keys in other namespaces.
 This ensures that other plugins can do their work as expected, without manually setting metadata on every key.
 If a metakey on a target key already exists with different value, it gets overridden.

 In addition to the basic functionality, the plugin does some validation itself.

-### Default Values

-If a spec key has the metakey `default` set and the key does not exist in other namespaces, we create a key in the `default:/` namespace.
-This key has the `default` value as its value.
-We also copy over metadata as always.

 ### Required Keys